wilson-delibr/devops-live-infrastructure/labs/bootStrap.md

 GOOGLE_AUTH =  ewogICJ0eXBl...0LmNvbSIKfQo=
 ```

 Add the variables in Organization Settings->Context->Create Context->devopsedu-global.
+Be careful when you copy the GOOGLE_AUTH line so you get the full line, it's easy to miss some of the line in the output.

 The reason to create a context is to make the variables reusable ower multiple pipelines in CircleCI.
 In a an organisation it's often the "Ops" that is responsible for creating this "context".

 ### How to use the Context in CircleCI

 In Circle we need to change the workflow to have the possibility to use the "Context".
+Go to Github.com, find your fork of the devops-realworld-example-backend repo, go to .circleci and edit the config.yml change change the content to the snippet below:

 ```
 version: 2.1